stevenrobertson/sd-docs/report/misc.md

 Due to extreme cache pressure and a limited number of atomic instructions, the most efficient solution which accomodates the large dynamic range of intermediate image formats in the minimum number of bits is the implementation of a software floating-point format.
-Density information is used differently from color information, and is expected to be sampled differently as well.
-As a result, we use different representations for these two values.

 The 32-bit datapath of a GPU makes using values which fit evenly into that width.
 Since the density value scales all channels in the output image, at